Siihi/Labyrinths_tira/documentation/testing_document.md

 The integrity of the mazes is checked with a breadth-first search, found [here](https://github.com/Siihi/Labyrinths_tira/blob/main/src/bfs.py).

+The code has a pylint score of 9.67.

 ## maze.py

 100% tested using automated tests.